pushshift/rinzler/README.md

 ## What was the reason for creating Rinzler?

 Working with big data presents many challenges.
 I wanted to learn how to program in Golang, so I picked a project that would help make dealing with Big Data fun and exciting.
-Rinzler is a program with my different purposes but everything at the heart of the program is designed from the ground up to be a Big Data management tool.
+Rinzler is a program with many different purposes but everything at the heart of the program is designed from the ground up to be a Big Data management tool.

 There are several major components of Rinzler that help facilitate working with Big data.
 I'll review each major component below.